signalfx/splunk-otel-go/RELEASING.md

    if necessary.
    Contact @splunk/gdi-docs team if needed.

+1. Create a new release branch.
+I.e. `git checkout -b release-X.X.X main`.

+1. Update the version in [`versions.yaml`](versions.yaml)

-2. Run the pre-release script which updates go.mod for submodules to depend on the new release.
-It creates a branch `pre_release_<new tag>` that will contain all release changes.
+1. Run the pre-release step which updates `go.mod` and `version.go` files in modules for the new release.

     ```sh
-    ./pre_release.sh -t <new tag>
+    ./goyek.sh prerelease
     ```

+1. Merge the branch created by `multimod` into your release branch.
+1. Update `go.mod` files.

+    ```sh
+    ./goyek.sh mod
+    ```

-3. Update [CHANGELOG.md](CHANGELOG.md) with new the new release.
+1. Update [CHANGELOG.md](CHANGELOG.md) with new the new release.

-4. Push the changes to upstream and create a Pull Request on GitHub.
+1. Push the changes and create a Pull Request on GitHub.

 ## Tag